evidentlyai/evidently/docs/book/reference/all-tests.md

 # Test Presets

 Default conditions for each Test in the Preset match the Test's defaults.
 You can see them in the tables below.
+The listed Preset parameters apply to the relevant individual Tests inside the Preset.

 | Preset name and Description | Parameters |
 |---|---|